celery/celery/docs/getting-started/next-steps.rst

 ==============================

-You just learned how to call a task using the tasks ``delay`` method, and this is often all you need, but sometimes you may want to pass the signature of a task invocation to another process or as an argument to another function, for this Celery uses something called *signatures*.
+You just learned how to call a task using the tasks ``delay`` method, and this is often all you need.
+But sometimes you may want to pass the signature of a task invocation to another process or as an argument to another function, for which Celery uses something called *signatures*.

 A signature wraps the arguments and execution options of a single task invocation in such a way that it can be passed to functions or even serialized